Month: December 2020

 What is your life’s blueprint?: Ernest Green

 Students will analyze primary source documents to understand the Jim Crow south and the role it played in Arkansas education.
-Students will take this information and see how it connects with the teachings of Martin Luther King Jr. and the influence he had on individuals, such as Ernest Green.
+Students will take this information and see how it connects with the teachings of Martin Luther King Jr.

 Learn More